chipsec/chipsec/docs/sphinx/development/Vulnerabilities-and-CHIPSEC-Modules.rst

    * - Architectural features not locked
      - common.ia32cfg
      -
-   * - Memory mamp is not locked
+   * - Memory map is not locked
      - memconfig
      -
    * - IOMMU usage